jpda/msiddev-adal-aspnetcore-identity-to-msal/README.md

 endpoint: AAD v1.0
 ---

+# This is a modified version to migrate from ADAL to MSAL
+## The rest of the README is preserved from the original version
+This version was modified during a live stream by the identity dev advocates team: https://www.twitch.tv/msiddev/videos

 # Calling Azure AD protected web APIs in a web app using OAuth 2.0

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/756/badge)